How to Grade Cans

 The most widely accepted grading scale for beer cans assigns numbers (refined with pluses and minuses) from 1 to 5, with grade 1 cans being in the best condition and grade 5 cans being in the worst condition.
 There is enormous variation in application of this scale.
 Grading cans has proven to be highly subjective.
 One person's grade A1+ is another person's grade 1/1-.

-Our philosophy at Breweriana.com is to show each can to viewers in as much detail as possible.
-We post at least four high quality photos of every can.
-These photos are taken in a photography bubble with two 500 watt photography bulbs and plenty of field lighting.
-This method of photography reduces glare and shadows and practically puts the imperfections of cans "under a microscope."
+Our approach at Breweriana.com is to show each can to viewers in as much detail as possible.
+We post at least four, usually six, high quality photos of every can.
+Over-sized photos are taken with high lighting and practically puts the imperfections of cans "under a microscope."
 We believe that the condition of a can should be fully apparent from the photos.
 Breweriana.com cans graded 1/1- have later appeared on other lists graded as high as A1+.
-This is why it is important to either see a can in person under good light or to see at least four high quality, well lit, low shadow photos.
+This is why it is important to either see a can in person under good light or to at least see high quality photos from all angles.
 Collectors may agree or disagree with an assigned grade but, in either case, will know what imperfections exist on a Breweriana.com can by its photos.
 The grading at Breweriana.com is among the strictest, most conservative grading in the hobby.
-We grade so strictly because we want to exceed our customers' expectations.
+We grade strictly because we want to exceed our customers' expectations.
 We often receive feeback which indicates that cans are much better than anticipated.

 Below is a description of how Breweriana.com applies the grading scale along with some examples.
 Since the vast majority of beer cans handled by Breweriana.com fall somewhere in the grade Grade "1" category, Grade 1 is broken down into every refinement below.
 Grades lower than one, are more briefly summarized.